Simple Fun for Kids

 What I learned:

-• The slanted side of the bathtub makes a great canvas.
+• The slanted side of the bathtub makes for a great canvas.

 • Bathtub painting activities are always great fun, very sensory and have a built-in clean-up procedure.